purpleidea/flabbergast/README.md

 - Do not be truthy.
 - Use words for complicated or unusual operations in preference to symbols.
 The symbols we have so far are mathematics and logical operators, string join, null coalescence, and the attribute definitions.
 I slightly regret attribute definitions, but they are so common, using words would be very cumbersome.
-- Fail in the most helpful way possible (i.e., fail as early and explicitly as possible).
+- Fail in the most helpful way possible (_i.e._, fail as early and explicitly as possible).
 - Avoid magic names.
 Current, there are `args`, `value`, and the ones generated automatically in lists.
 I am strongly opposed to users knowing about the one in lists; in future, they might be randomised on startup.
 - Avoid strings as messengers for structured data.
 This is part of the reason for lacking an evaluation operator.
 - Do not dictate policy to the user.
 For instance, the predecessor to Flabbergast had a frame merge operator and it had control over how conflicting attributes were merged.
 The fricassée expressions give that control to the user.
 This is also why schema validation is unlikely; it will always be a subset of what the user really needs.
 This serves the “do not be truthy” goal.